centreon/centreon-documentation/versioned_docs/version-24.04/upgrade/upgrade-from-23-10.md

   ![image](../assets/upgrade/web_update_5.png)

-  > If the Centreon BAM module is installed, refer to the [update procedure](../service-mapping/update.md).
+  > If the Centreon BAM module is installed, [upgrade it](../service-mapping/update.md) before connecting to the interface.

 6. Deploy the central's configuration from the Centreon web UI by following [this procedure](../monitoring/monitoring-servers/deploying-a-configuration.md).